Spirit of the Endowment

 - The historical continuity and evolution of Hindu Dharma from its ancient Vedic roots to its modern manifestations and its impact on the world

 - The continuing relevance of Hindu Dharma to humanity, and the broader fields of human and social sciences (i.e. humanities)

 - The issues and problems that arise in the study of India and Hinduism through the colonial narratives, that dominate many of the disciplines in the human and social sciences.

 - The endowment shall enable the creation of fellowships, research grants, and other appropriate instruments to further the academic study of Hindu Dharma.

-Focus of the Endowment
+The focus of the Endowment

 It would endeavor to mainly support the following areas of research

-- Re-instating the legitimacy of yogic epistemology and methodology for the pursuit of knowledge regarding ultimate truths on its own terms, and not on the terms of western lenses of suspicion, epistemology, ontology and methodology.
+- Re-instating the legitimacy of yogic epistemology and methodology for the pursuit of knowledge regarding ultimate truths on its own terms, and not on the terms of western lenses of suspicion, epistemology, ontology, and methodology.

 - The Swami Vivekananda Endowment Fund shall provide the following types of financial support: